 - a.
-Federal Acquisition Regulation (FAR) http://farsite.hill.af.mil/ - b.
-Defense Federal Acquisition Regulation Supplement (DFARS) https://www.federalregister.gov/defense-federal-acquisition-regulation-supplement-dfars- - c.
-Army Federal Acquisition Regulation Supplement (AFARS) http://farsite.hill.af.mil/vmafara.htm - 2.
+Federal Acquisition Regulation (FAR) FAR Website - b.
+Defense Federal Acquisition Regulation Supplement (DFARS) DFARS Link - c.
+Army Federal Acquisition Regulation Supplement (AFARS) AFARS Link - 2.
 Grant A legal instrument that, consistent with 31 U.S.C.
 6304, is used to enter into a relationship: - a.
 The principal purpose of which is to transfer a thing of value to the recipient to carry out a public purpose of support or stimulation authorized by a law or the United States, rather than to acquire property or services for the DoD's direct benefit or use. - b.
-In which substantial involvement is not expected between the DoD and the recipient when carrying out the activity contemplated by the grant. - c.
-No fee or profit is allowed. - 3.
-Cooperative Agreement.
-A legal instrument which, consistent with 31 U.S.C.
-6305, is used to enter into the same kind of relationship as a grant (see definition "grant"), except that substantial involvement is expected between the DoD and the recipient when carrying out the activity contemplated by the cooperative agreement.
-The term does not include "cooperative"
+In which substantial involvement is not expected between the DoD and the recipient when carrying out the activity contemplated by the grant.